khilnani/template-express-jade-less/README.md

 - **Forever** to start and stop the server, saving logs to `./logs`,
 - And **Travis CI** to keep me in check.

+> If you don't like CoffeeScript, use plain JavaScript.
+> If you dont like Jade, you can use Handlebars HTML for Node Views
+> if you don't like LESS and prefer regular CSS, that's OK too.
+Just write CSS :)

 ### Add On Need

 - DB Connectors